open-source-bootcamp/bootcamp-guide/day1.md

 ## Wrap up

 At the end of the day, you will need to wrap up the first day.
 Take a moment to thank all the mentors, and give a very quick review of the day.
 Remind everyone to return the next day for a whole day focused on open source so they can learn to use their new skills to contribute to projects.

+You can find an example wrap up deck in the [presentations/day-1-wrap](./presentations/day-1-wrap/) folder.
+Instructions on using this deck are in the [README in the presentations folder](./presentations/README.md).